 learn more +

-We work on the system that produces behavior.
+We work on the culture that produces the behaviour, and the architecture that gives it form.

 How we think

 • Design before exhortation.
-If the system punishes initiative, no amount of “empowerment” language will fix it.
+If the system punishes initiative, no amount of empowerment language will change what people actually do.

 •